Top 5 Nursing Care Plan Mistakes to Avoid

 An extra once-over helps protect your patient from dangerous miscalculations or communication errors.

-Verifying your nurse care plan is free of errors also protects your position, your professional reputation and the hospital from potential litigation should something go wrong.
+Verifying that your nurse care plan is free of errors also protects your position, professional reputation, and the hospital from potential litigation should something go wrong.

 5. Underestimating the importance of a nursing care plan

 Although nursing grads often see the nursing care plan as an inconvenience, it serves many important functions.
 For example:

 - Promotes continuity of care